alvarengacarlos/Simple-Serverless-Architecture/stacks/README.md

 ```

 ## AWS Lambda
-- Configure your Proxy Lambda to deploy following [this steps](../proxyLambda/README.md).
+- Access proxyLambda to configure your Proxy Lambda to deploy following [this steps](../proxyLambda/README.md).

-- Access proxyLambda directory to run this command:
+- Run this command:
 ```bash
 zip -r ../simple-serverless-arch-proxy-lambda.zip .
 ```